jpoep/garmin-connect-export/README.md

 ### Re-running the script

 In case something goes wrong, you can restart the download by typing `downloadActivites()` in your console.
-If you need to change any parameters, you must refresh the page and re-paste the entire script.
+If you need to change any parameters, you can simply re-paste them and then proceed to rerun `downloadActivites()`.
+You can also choose to simply re-paste the entire script with updated settings.